joinerda/joinerda.github.io/_posts/2019-02-11-DLLs-And-Unity.md

 `

 Make an empty folder at the root of Assets called "plugins" and copy your DLL file into this location.
 NOTE due to the way Unity editor loads DLLs I have found that this only works consistently if there is not already a copy of the DLL in the folder.
-As a result, I typically will shut Unity down completely, and do my file transfers directly bewtween two open file explorer windows, and then re-open Unity to force a refresh.
+As a result, I typically will shut Unity down completely, and do my file transfers directly between two open file explorer windows, and then re-open Unity to force a refresh.
 This can make debugging DLLs a bit of a pain.

 Transfer your DLL to plugins, open your project in Unity, and run it in the editor.
 If everything is working, the Debug.Log statement from above should cause the number "2" to print out in the console.
 If this worked, awesome!